Also known as Final Fantasy III over in America, Final Fantasy VI remains an RPG classic from the SNES era.

 Even the likes of the great Shigeru Miyamoto and Steven Spielberg (who likes his games, believe it or not) have stated cutscenes should be reduced as they’re awkward and ruin the flow of gameplay.

 Thankfully, they’re rather short in FFVII, and you can see why Squaresoft wanted to try them out, but with this element lacking from VI this is where the game has an advantage of its much vaunted follow up.

-With the release of the SNES Classic Mini, Final Fantasy III (as it’s called on the system, to reflect the initial American release, but it’s still VI don’t you worry about it) was one of the best received additions to the console, with Secret of Mana faring worse in critical assessments.
-We feel this is a glowing endorsement to its lasting legacy.
+With the release of the SNES Classic Mini, Final Fantasy III (as it’s called on the system, to reflect the initial American release, but it’s still VI don’t you worry about it) was one of the best received additions to the console.